luraess/parallel-gpu-workshop-JuliaCon21/README.md

     * [XPU SIA implementation](#xpu-sia-implementation)
     * [Greenland's ice cap evolution](#greenlands-ice-cap-evolution)

-💡 In this course we will implement a 2D nonlinear diffusion equation on GPUs in Julia using the finite-difference method and an iterative solving approach.
+💡 In this workshop we will implement a 2D nonlinear diffusion equation on GPUs in Julia using the finite-difference method and an iterative solving approach.
 The goal is to resolve the shallow ice approximation (SIA) and predict ice flow over Greenland.

 ⤴️ [_back to content_](#content)